 A membership fee of $100.00 per team must accompany the completed registration form.
 The membership fee registers your team with the National Science Olympiad allowing you to advance to nationals, covers the cost of awards, rule books, and helps cover administrative costs for Science Olympiad.

 First, second, and third place medals (gold, silver, and bronze) will be given for each event at the South Dakota Science Olympiad State Tournament.
 In addition, championship trophies will be awarded to the teams compiling the most total points during the state competition.
 The winning team (or top two teams if enough teams register) from each division at the State competition will be invited to the National Science Olympiad Tournament.
-The sites for the upcoming National Science Olympiad Tournaments are: The University of Central Florida, Orlando, FL, May 16-17, 2014; The University of Nebraska, Lincoln, NE, May 15-16, 2015; The University of Wisconsin-Stout, Menomonie, WI, May 20-21, 2016; Wright State University, Dayton, OH, May 19-20, 2017; Colorado State University, Fort Collins, CO, May 18-19, 2018.
+The sites for the upcoming National Science Olympiad Tournaments are: The University of Nebraska, Lincoln, NE, May 15-16, 2015; The University of Wisconsin-Stout, Menomonie, WI, May 20-21, 2016; Wright State University, Dayton, OH, May 19-20, 2017; Colorado State University, Fort Collins, CO, May 18-19, 2018.

 Science Olympiad National Policy on Team Qualification as of 9-20-2011